knighthawk0811/vi-include-post-by/readme.md

     [include-post-by-id
      id="123"
-     display="title,meta,thumbnail,content,excerpt,more,footer,all"
-     class="custom-class-name"
      link="true"
      moretext="Continue Reading"
+     card="false"
+     display="title,meta,thumbnail,content,excerpt,more,footer,all"
+     display_header="title,meta,thumbnail,content,excerpt,more,footer,all"
+     display_body="title,meta,thumbnail,content,excerpt,more,footer,all"
+     display_footer="title,meta,thumbnail,content,excerpt,more,footer,all"
+     class_inner="custom-class-name"
+     class_header="custom-class-name"
+     class_body="custom-class-name"
+     class_footer="custom-class-name"
+     class_thumbnail="custom-class-name"
     ]

 * id = post to be shown
-* display = display options CSV, order counts
 * link = whether the title/thubmnail are links to the post
 * moretext = edit the text of the read-more link
+* card = will set class names to bootstrap cards, no further class customization is required
+* display[x] = display options as a CSV, order counts
+* class[x] = a custom class name that will be added to each container element

-Shortcode for including single/multiple posts by their category With the exception of the ID, every option in the includ-post-by-id is also included here.
-This function will query the DB and then call the single include once for each resulting post.
+Shortcode for including single/multiple posts by their category Every option required or used in the include-post-by-id will also pass through here.
+This function will query the DB and then call include-post-by-id once for each resulting post.
+Shown here are only the options which are unique to this function.

     [include-post-by-cat
      cat="123"